Cara Lippitt, Sr. Marketing Communications Manager

 “People sometimes delay seeking treatment for hearing loss until they are struggling in their everyday life.
 Even when they do receive help, they may see multiple hearing healthcare providers in the same city and get different advice about their treatment options.
 Unfortunately, many are never told about the option and benefit of cochlear implants until their hearing is horribly bad.”

 “With these guidelines, adults living with hearing loss and clinicians treating hearing loss will have consistent evidence-based advice about who should be tested and referred for a cochlear implant, and what standards of care they should go on to receive if they qualify.”

 For more information visit adulthearing.com/living-guidelines.

 People have always been Cochlear’s inspiration, ever since Professor Graeme Clark set out to create the first multi-channel cochlear implant after seeing his father struggle with hearing loss.
 Since 1981, Cochlear has provided more than 700,000 devices in more than 180 countries, helping people of all ages around the world to hear.
 As the global leader in implantable hearing solutions, Cochlear connects people with life’s opportunities, and welcomes them to the world’s largest hearing implant community.

-Cochlear has a global workforce of more than 4,500 people, with a passion for progress, who strive to meet the needs of people living with hearing loss.
+Cochlear has a global workforce of close to 4,500 people, with a passion for progress, who strive to meet the needs of people living with hearing loss.
 The company continually innovates to anticipate future needs, investing more than AUD$2 billion to date in research and development to push the boundaries of technology and help more people hear.